-Zac Posen Is Launching GapStudio To Fulfill Your Elevated Denim Dreams
+Zac Posen Launches GapStudio To Fulfill Your Elevated Denim Dreams

 “We’ve built a creative studio where I’ve designed looks for the red carpet, and where we’ll continue to collaborate with visionary talent in the future,” said Posen in the release.
 “GapStudio Collection 01 reflects that vision — blending tailoring with innovative denim treatments that sculpt and refine the fabric in new ways,” adding: “This is just the beginning."

-Collection 01 will retail between $78 and $248, and be able to shop on April 3 starting at 8 a.m.
-EST.
+Collection 01 retails between $78 and $248, and is able to shop now both online and in select US Gap stores.

 AdvertisementADVERTISEMENT